-As you continue looking forward to and planning for you wedding ceremony, please read this entire policy carefully.
+As you continue looking forward to your wedding ceremony, please read this entire policy carefully.
 You should be mindful of these principles.

 Wedding Ceremonies at the United Church of Christ in Bayberry

-Setting the Date: A wedding date must be confirmed at least 3 months prior to the intended date.
-Therefore, in order to allow for time for the church office to check for possible conflicts, please initiate your request about 4 months before the wedding date.
+Setting the Date: A wedding date must be confirmed at least three months prior to the intended date.
+Therefore, in order to allow for time for the church office to check for possible conflicts, please initiate your request at least four months before the wedding date.
 Please use the form which may be downloaded at the end of this policy.

 Wedding Counseling/conferences: The Pastor will schedule a minimum of three appointments with both of you.
 The purposes of these meetings will be to discuss the fundamental elements of a lasting marriage, cover the details involved in preparing a meaningful wedding ceremony, and to explain the legal requirements for matrimony.